Laura writes from the Pacific Northwest. She explores topics on relationships, mind-body wellness, social issues, and lifestyle.

 Chinook Winds is a great casino.
 It has live entertainment and a wonderful seafood buffet.
 As far as lodging, I like to stay about 30 minutes outside of town at Cape Kiwanda.
 This town has a neighboring state park and an exquisite hotel (or an RV park).
 All the rooms have an ocean view and there's an on-site spa.
 Pelican Pub and Brewery, with its tasty seafood menu, is located right across the street.

 Watch Sea Life at the Aquarium in Newport

 Making our way 24 miles down the coastline from Lincoln City on US Hwy 101 is Newport.
 I like this town for its great ocean views, restaurants, and small-town boutiques, such as antique shops and old bookstores.
 This town gives me the feel of a fishing town.
-It is a popular fishing destination, and from here depart many deep sea fishing excursions for halibut and tuna.
+It is a popular fishing destination, and many deep-sea fishing excursions depart from here!
 You can even go whale watching!

 Go on a Dune Buggy Ride in Florence

 Upon entering Florence, 65 miles south of Newport, you can step into the Sea Lion Caves.
 Here, you can watch the sea lions up close in their natural surroundings beneath the cliffs along the sea.
 They gather here in great numbers and bark loudly amongst themselves.